SUGGESTIONS FOR WHAT TO WEAR

 Tip: Men should wear a long-sleeve shirt with a collar (and can roll up the sleeves in warm weather), tucked out for a more casual look, or tucked in with a belt.
 See many examples below of this.
 Men should not wear just a t-shirt (makes guys look frumpy, and shows every little pudge).
 Men need a thicker shirt with a fold-over collar, even a short-sleeve Polo will work.
 A button-down shirt looks the best, or even dress in layers (like the guy above).

 Tip: Don't be matchy-matchy.
 If Dad is wearing khaki pants, Mommy should NOT be wearing khaki pants.
 If Dad is wearing blue jeans, Mommy should NOT be wearing jeans.

-Tip: Men, your socks will show!
+Tip: Men, your socks will show in some of the photos!
 Wear your best dress socks.
-Avoid white socks.
+Avoid white socks!

 Tip: No more than 2 people in a family should wear jeans, if any at all (but if you must wear jeans, choose a dark shade of blue jean).
 Please stay away from all jeans in a family.

 Tip: Be careful of orange and red!
 Wearing these colors (or even sitting on an all-orange / all-red blanket) will reflect the orange / red back onto your face and will give your skin tone a strange look.
 I would just avoid wearing orange and red shirts altogether.

 Tip: If you have more than 6 people in your family, have one person wear stripes.
 But nobody else should be wearing a patterned shirt.